jhpce-jhu/jhpce_mkdocs/docs/access/ssh.md

 The ssh-agent will remain active for as long as your desktop or laptop is up and running.
 If you reboot your desktop/laptop, you will need to rerun the ssh-add and ssh-agent commands.

 #### Loging into nodes

+(((This isn't true if you use `srun`.
+Is it even true in JHPCE 3.0 anyway?
+Also, do we want to be suggesting that people log into compute nodes?)))

 Logging into a cluster node from a login node requires keypairs.
+ If
-If your private key file is in `.ssh/` then it should work, since the public key file is in your `authorized_keys` file.
+your private key file is in `.ssh/` then it should work, since the public key file is in your `authorized_keys` file.
 If you do not want the same private key file to be used to log into nodes as the one used